BenjaminSchrager/Big-Data-Final-Project/README.md

 # Start Jupyter Lab (alternative interface)
 jupyter lab main_notebook.ipynb
 ```

-Your browser should open automatically.
-If not, copy the URL from the terminal (usually `http://localhost:8888/...`).

 **In the Jupyter interface:**
 1. Click on `Cell` → `Run All` to execute all cells